dianlight/imaginarium-amicum/README.md

 make build
 ```

-This will compile the Go application using CPU inference for go-llama.cpp and go-sd.cpp and create an executable ./main in your project root.
+This will compile the Go application using CPU inference for go-llama.cpp and GoStableDiffusion and create an executable ./main in your project root.

 Build CPU Docker Image: